vulk29/Solving_BP_R/content/tutorials/tutorial1/_index.md

 library(swirl) # call
 swirl() # launch
 ```
-(aside for the Basic Building Blocks there are a lot of cool tutorials tehre, but for our course, you don't need to worry about them just yet)
+(aside for the Basic Building Blocks there are a lot of cool tutorials there, but for our course, you don't need to worry about them just yet)
 * 3. Once you are done, click on this link (LINK) and fill in the survey.
 * 4. Join in on zoom on Thursday Sept 10 at 10.00.
 Zoom link is on Blackboard.